 Early Notables of the Ingelint family (pre 1700)

-, a famous African coast and Indian Ocean...
-Another 26 words (2 lines of text) are included under the topic Early Ingelint Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Ingelint Notables in all our PDF Extended History products and printed products wherever possible.